 Finding Herself at Home

-Like many freshmen, Ava felt nervous about leaving behind what was familiar to start a new phase of her life.
+During her freshman year, Ava felt nervous about leaving behind what was familiar to start a new phase of her life.
 Then, she found a community of support to help her feel at home at W&J College.
 She joined organizations that matched her interests, like the Mock Trial team, History Club, and the Pre-Legal Society, and served as a Student Government Association representative.
 But really, it was the people who made the difference: Student Life staff, RAs, her peers, and her First Year Seminar (FYS) professor.
 RAs held community-building events, checked in regularly with everyone on the floor, dispensed advice, or just offered to listen.
 As a result, “students on my floor are so close to each other and we do so many fun things together.”

 And her FYS professor?
 “Words cannot express how intriguing, deep, and helpful [my FYS] class was not only for my transition to college but also just to the understanding of a college classroom.”